 In addition to these important goals being achieved -- uniformity in sentencing, certain offenses carrying certainty in punishment, and repeat violent offenders receiving enhanced punishment -- there has also been a collateral benefit of mandatory minimums.
 This collateral benefit deals with cooperation by the lower level offenders, providing critically important information to investigators and prosecutors that enhance investigations, identify more culpable and, in many instances, higher level players in the criminal organization.
 Mandatory minimums have allowed the government to make a case against the highest ranking members of national and international criminal organizations, from organized crime figures, to major drug traffickers."

-Richard B. Roper III, JD, former United States Attorney for the Northern District of Texas, provided the following testimony during the June 26, 2007 hearing "Mandatory Minimum Sentencing Laws - The Issues," before the US House Subcommittee on Crime, Terrorism, and Homeland Security of the Judiciary Committee, available at judiciary.house.gov:
+Richard B. Roper III, JD, former United States Attorney for the Northern District of Texas, provided the following testimony during the June 26, 2007 hearing "Mandatory Minimum Sentencing Laws - The Issues," before the US House Subcommittee on Crime, Terrorism, and Homeland Security of the Judiciary Committee, available at the House Judiciary Committee website:

 "The substantial gains made by our nation in crime control and reducing unwarranted sentencing disparity fuel the continued and widespread understanding that mandatory sentencing systems work... the Department remains committed to the principles that gave rise to mandatory sentencing in the first place - consistency, fairness, certainty, truth, and greater justice in sentencing.
 Moreover, the Department continues to believe that a mandatory sentencing system, complete with mandatory minimum sentences for certain serious offenses, best serves this nation's interests in reducing crime.
 The mandatory minimum sentences applicable to serious gun violence and drug offenses, coupled with the national initiatives to combine resources to fight drugs and violent crime, have enabled law enforcement to make great strides in successfully controlling these societal harms.
 Taken as a whole, the Department of Justice believes that the system of mandatory minimums is fair and effective - promoting the interests of public safety while protecting the rights of individuals."

 The Drug Enforcement Administration (DEA), in a statement delivered by Jodi L. Avergun, provided the following Apr.
-12, 2005 testimony before the House Judiciary Committee Subcommittee on Crime, Terrorism and Homeland Security titled "Defending America’s Most Vulnerable: Safe Access to Drug Treatment and Child Protection Act of 2005 -- H.R.
-1528," available at www.justice.gov:
+12, 2005 testimony before the House Judiciary Committee Subcommittee on Crime, Terrorism and Homeland Security titled "Defending America's Most Vulnerable: Safe Access to Drug Treatment and Child Protection Act of 2005 -- H.R.
+1528," available at the U.S. Department of Justice website: